Sai-Tej-Sunkara/webapp/README.md

 - For more information on Node.js, MySQL, or the dependencies used in this project, please refer to their respective documentation.

+- RDS Created for decoupling EC2 instance and Database

 Thank you for using this project!